 Next cut each corner in a straight line like this:

 Fold over each side piece, making sure they are well adhered.
 Flip over.
-You are done!
+You are nearly done already!

 For a beautiful final result!